 Any form of evaluation, carried out through formal or informal procedures, helps secondary and primary school students learn.
 Performing a classroom assessment provides an opportunity for students to see how they are performing in a class.
 Both formative and summative strategies are usually carried out at an individual level but there is no reason why group work cannot be used to monitor progress.
 Hearing a student articulating their ideas and demonstrating situation-specific skills can give us a lot of information.

-Formative assessment provides ongoing feedback during the learning process to help adjust instruction, whilst summative assessment measures achievement at the end of a unit or course.
+Formative assessment provides ongoing feedback during the learning process to help adjust instruction, whilst summative assessment measures unit conclusion accomplishment or course.
 Formative assessment is often called 'assessment for learning' and focuses on real-time insights, whereas summative assessment is 'assessment of learning' that determines overall academic performance at a specific endpoint.

 Teachers can use interactive strategies such as diagnostic questioning, key questions, quizzes, and tasks that reveal deeper pupil understanding.
 These methods should focus on identifying knowledge gaps and providing real-time insights rather than simply checking surface-level comprehension through standard plenary questions.